Liikevin77/Nuvio-Streaming-logo-choose/README.md

 # Nuvio-Streaming-logo-choose

 Add a streaming-service logo selector to Nuvio Media Player, allowing users to choose from different service logos such as Netflix, Disney+, Prime Video, Hulu, Max, Apple TV+, and other available services.

 # 🎬 Streaming Service Logo Selector

-A clean and customizable logo selector that lets users choose a streaming service and display its logo in the media player.
+A clean and customizable logo collection that lets users choose a streaming service and display its logo in the media player.

 ## ✨ Features

 * 🎨 Choose from multiple streaming service logos

-* 👀 Preview the selected logo instantly
+* 👀 Preview the available logos

-* 🔄 Switch between logos easily
+* 🔄 Easily switch between different logos
 * 📱 Clean and responsive design
 * ⚡ Fast and simple logo selection
+* 🌐 Use logos directly through **jsDelivr CDN**

 ## 📺 Supported Services

 * 🔴 Netflix
 * 🔵 Disney+
 * 🔷 Prime Video
 * ⚫ Max
 * 🟢 Hulu
 * 🍎 Apple TV+
 * 🟡 Paramount+
 * 🦚 Peacock
 * 🟠 Crunchyroll
 * ➕ Custom services

 ## 🎯 Logo Selection